akotulu/node-lru-native/README.md

 and TTL expirations.

-It was developed as an alternative to the (excellent) [node-lru-cache](https://github.com/isaacs/node-lru-cache) library for use with hashes with a very large number of items.
+It was developed as an alternative to the (excellent) [node-lru-cache](https://github.com/isaacs/node-lru-cache) library for use with hashes with a huge number of items.
 V8 normally does a good job of optimizing the in-memory representation of objects, but it isn't optimized for an object that holds a huge amount of data.
-When you add a very large number of properties (particularly with non-integer keys) to an object, performance begins to suffer.
+When you add a huge number of properties (particularly with non-integer keys) to an object, performance begins to suffer.

 Rather than rely on V8 to figure out what we're trying to do, `node-lru-native` is a light wrapper around `std::unordered_map` from C++11.
-A `std::list` is used to track accesses so we can evict the least-recently-used item when necessary.
+A `std::list` is used to track accesses, so we can evict the least-recently-used item when necessary.

 Based on the [node-hashtable](https://github.com/isaacbwagner/node-hashtable) library by Issac Wagner.